Kim Hughes (L) and John Arlott © Getty Images

-Thirty two years ago, the much anticipated Centenary Test at Lord’s petered out into a dull draw.
-Arunabha Sengupta revisits the match which had beckoned stars of the yesteryear from far and wide, and was also the last Test described by the voice of John Arlott from the commentary box.
+On September 2, 1980, the much-anticipated Centenary Test at Lord’s petered out into a dull draw.
+Arunabha Sengupta revisits the Test that had beckoned stars of the yesteryear from far and wide, and was also the last Test described by the voice of John Arlott from the commentary box.

-It was supposed to recapture the magic of the 1977 thriller played at the Melbourne Cricket Ground (MCG).
+It was supposed to recapture the magic of the 1977 thriller played at MCG.
 The Australians had won that one by 45 runs – in a marvel of serendipity the same margin as the very Test match 100 years ago that they had been commemorating.

 The two sides met at Lord’s, towards the fag end of the summer of 1980, to mark the 100th anniversary of their first encounter in England.
 Reminiscences beckoned and the glow of the past attracted names from farthest corners of the world and from hazily remembered chapters of Ashes history.

 Percy Fender, 88 years of age, made it to the stands as did Stork Hendry, three years his junior, a survivor of the famous 1921 team of Warwick Armstrong.
 The Q Stand – now the Allen Stand – was reserved throughout for the legends of yesteryear, and as one walked by, eyes rolled and jaws hung open at the sight of the pantheon of over 200 former greats who discussed the intricacies of the game in little groups.